Micro-Chopping 2017: 110 Great Songs From The Past Year

 The parameters here were pretty loose.
 Some of the material on here, like Thes One’s “San Francisco Knights”, Curren$ey’s “The Day”, Super Star and Rhyme Valore’s “MC Hustler”, and Danger Doom’s “Mad Nice” all came out many years ago — but they were re-released last year in some form.
 I really like these songs so I decided to include them.

-Since this playlist clocks in at just over six hours, I assume you’ll have to listen to it in smaller suggestions.
+Since this playlist clocks in at just over six hours, I assume you’ll have to listen to it in smaller sections.
 I highly suggest marking some of your favorite tracks and making a point to check out the rest of the artist’s catalog.
 This process of discovery is fun and I often do this myself while listening to other people’s playlists.
 Whether you only like a handful of songs or all 110, I hope the playlist helps you discover some new music you love.

 On the first day of 2018, I’m looking forward to spending another year telling compelling stories about the music I love.
 I have no doubt the rappers and producers I admire will keep cranking out quality releases.
 I hope you’ll continue reading and listening.